Data Processing Agreement For AskCody Saas Solution For Meeting Management, Visitor Management, Indoor Wayfinding

 AND WHEREAS, the parties hereto have agreed to enter into this DPA with regard to the Processing of Personal Data, as required by the Applicable Data Protection law;

 The following terms in this DPA shall have the following meaning:

 “Applicable Data Protection Law”

 Means EU Data Protection Directive 95/46/EC, or other EU legislation that may be promulgated from time to time, any national or internationally binding data protection laws or regulations applicable at any time during the term of this DPA on, as the case may be, the Controller or the Processor.
-“Applicable Data protection laws” includes any binding guidance, opinions or decisions of regulatory bodies, courts or other bodies, as applicable, as well as the forthcoming European Union General Data Protection Regulation (hereinafter referred to as “GDPR”) when it enters into force on the 25th May 2018;
+“Applicable Data protection laws” includes any binding guidance, opinions or decisions of regulatory bodies, courts or other bodies, as applicable, as well as the European Union General Data Protection Regulation (hereinafter referred to as “GDPR”);

 The party hereto as stated above which alone or jointly with others, determines the purposes and means of the processing of Personal Data;